-- Net exporter of oil products and gold
+- Net exporter of petroleum products and gold

 - Financial support from multilateral lenders

-- Economy vulnerable to weather events and to fluctuations in commodity prices
+- Economy vulnerable to climate shocks and fluctuations in commodity prices

 - Economy still largely dependent on subsistence agriculture

-- Porous borders, favoring illegal immigration and trafficking
+- Porous borders favoring illegal immigration and trafficking (gold, oil etc.)